 The Company strongly recommends shareholders to access its corporate communications, including financial reports, through the websites of the HKEX and the Company, instead of receiving printed form.
 By introducing electronic means of corporate communications to shareholders, the quantity of printed materials has been considerably reduced.
 This paperless practice thus helps to protect the environment, as well as save costs for stationery, printing and administrative charges, etc.

 The Group is committed to achieving a sustainable future through green building practices.
 Deepening its commitment to building a green living environment, the Group aims to achieve certification through relevant green building assessment schemes.
-In this regard, as Silver Patron Member of the Hong Kong Green Building Council Limited, the Group’s new developments have adopted Building Environmental Assessment Method (“BEAM”) Plus standards recognised and certified by the Hong Kong Green Building Council Limited.
+In this regard, as Gold Patron Member of the Hong Kong Green Building Council Limited, the Group’s new developments have adopted Building Environmental Assessment Method (“BEAM”) Plus standards recognised and certified by the Hong Kong Green Building Council Limited.
 The Group has also incorporated a range of environmental friendly designs and systems in its projects.

 Several projects of the Group that were under construction in Hong Kong have attained BEAM or BEAM Plus green buildings certification.
 In mainland China, Emperor Group Centre in Beijing was certified at gold level under the Leadership in Energy & Environmental Design (LEED) for Core and Shell (CS) Development program, demonstrating the Group’s commitment to delivering a green and clean working environment in commercial projects, and further strengthening the Group’s leading position in environmentally friendly property development.